tc39/proposal-resizablearraybuffer/README.md

 The API is designed to be implementable as an in-place growth.
 Non in-place growth (i.e. realloc) semantics presents more challenges for implementation as well as a bigger attack surface.
 In-place growth has the guarantee that the data pointer of the backing store does not move.

+Under the hood, this means the backing store pointer can be made immovable.
+Note that this immovability of the data pointer is unobservable from within JS.
+For `ResizableArrayBuffer`, it would be conformant, but possibly undesirable, to implement growth and shrinking as realloc.
+For `GrowableSharedArrayBuffer`, due to memory model constraints, it is unlikely that a realloc implementation is possible.

 ### Why can't `GrowableSharedArrayBuffer` shrink?

 Shrinking shared memory is scary and seems like a bad time.